 The organization has evaluated subsequent events through the date which the financial statements were available to be issued.
-The organization has purchased land for the construction of housing facility to priests, refurbished the vahanams and vedighais and done major improvements to temple buildings since December 2013.
-No reportable subsequent events have occurred through July 21, 2017 which would have a significant effect on the financial statements as of December 31, 2013, except as otherwise disclosed.
+The organization has developed the land purchased for construction of housing facility for priests, purchased additional vigrahas and completed substantial improvements to temple building since December 2014.
+No reportable subsequent events have occurred through July 31, 2017 which would have a significant effect on the financial statements as of December 31, 2014, except as otherwise disclosed.